JuanChavarriaU/NEDAF/README.md

 # NEDAF
 Network Data Analysis Framework

-## This framework is my thesis work and contains 6 modules
+## This framework is my thesis work and contains 6 modules developed in Python and PyQt6
 - Import Data
 - Transformation Data
 - Explore Data